Not sure when to call someone unnie?

 What does unnie mean in Korean?

-Unnie (언니) means “older sister”, but is only used by women.
+Unnie (언니 in hangul) means “older sister”, but is only used by women.
 There are other situations where the word is used.

 To emphasize that someone is your own sister, you add “chin (친)” or “woori (우리)” before unnie: chin unnie (친언니) or woori unnie (우리언니).